davidtchiu/davidtchiu.github.io/teaching/cs475/hwk2.wordstat/index.md

 ##### Program Requirements

 1. The program starts by accepting user inputs (strings), not by printing the options menu.
 Strings are submitted by the user one line at a time.
 Each string should be processed (update your word stats structure), before accepting the next string.
 Continue accepting strings until a line with the singular value `#` is read, at which point, you should print the options menu.

-2. You may not assume that a user always enters a single word per line.
+2. You may not assume that a user always enters a single word per line of input.
 If the user enters multiple words on the same line, you should tokenize each one (because need to count the number of words too).
-You may assume that the entire line of user-input cannot exceed `128` characters.
+You may, however, assume that the entire line of user-input cannot exceed `128` characters.
 (I have defined a constant `MAX_INPUT_LEN` to store 128 in `main.c`.)
 Ignore any characters that is input beyond this limit.

     - You should use the `fgets()` function, given in C's `stdio.h` library, to obtain a line of input (with spaces) from the user.
+      - Beware, the `\n` (newline) character will *also* be captured, where the user pressed `enter` to submit the line.
     - To split a string into tokens, you should look into using the `strtok()` function given in the `string.h` library.

 3. Inside `stats.h`, declare a structure named `wordstats_t` that can hold the following stats.